cxzhong/G6K-GPU-Tensor/README.rst

     pip install Cython
     pip install -r requirements.txt
-    ./rebuild.sh -f -y # you also can use -m MAX_SIEVING_DIM
+    ./rebuild.sh -f -y # you also can use -m MAX_SIEVING_DIM \leqslant 167

 Remove ``-f`` option to compile faster (fewer optimisations).
 The ``-y`` option significantly reduces the memory footprint, but disables the standard cpu-only sieves.
 See ``rebuild.sh`` for more options.